study-hall/study-hall.github.io/index.md

 "_From looking at your site, their is a lot of potential.
 I like the organization of everything, but it is bland right now.
 Their should be different colors, pictures, etc. Overall though good app and a great idea._" - Carson Miller

+"_I think the landing page needs to be changed because it should look more professional.
+I would suggest changing some fonts of titles to attract the people looking at your site.
+Other then the things I mentioned, the site is very well done.
+Good job._" - Alex Liem

 ## Developer Guide

 First, [install meteor](https://www.meteor.com/install).